 In adults, tachycardia, hypertension, increased respirations, weakness, muscle spasms, and fasciculations may predominate.
 Respiratory difficulties are rare in both age groups.

 Treatment of nonvenomous scorpion stings is based on symptoms.
-An ice pack over the wound and oral NSAIDs reduce pain.
+An ice pack over the wound and oral nonsteroidal anti-inflammatory drugs (NSAIDs) reduce pain.
 Treatment of venomous Centruroides stings consists of bed rest, benzodiazepines for muscle spasms, and IV drugs as needed to control hypertension, agitation, and pain.
-Patients should be kept npo for 8 to 12 h after the bite.
+Patients should take nothing by mouth for 8 to 12 hours after the bite.
 For serious stings by scorpions not native to North America, prazosin may help prevent pulmonary edema due to extreme hypertension, and opioids may be indicated for pain control.

 An antivenom that is specific for Centruroides is available in the US and should be given to all patients with severe symptoms and to patients who are unresponsive to supportive care, particularly children.
 Information about availability and dosing may be obtained by contacting a regional poison center (1-800-222-1222).